-- Candidates must normally be able to demonstrate a minimum of 2 years recent and relevant experience in an appropriate setting.
-The applied nature of the course and the emphasis on critical reflection and the development of advanced practice require candidates to have relevant experience on which they can reflect and develop their studies.
+Applicants must normally be able to demonstrate a minimum of 2 years recent and relevant experience in an appropriate setting.

 Months of entry

 The MSc Advanced Practice is a generic programme with seven specific pathways and can lead to the award of the specifically named degree:

 - MSc Advanced Practice (Dietetics)